limabravoecho-collab/dark-matter-and-dark-energy/README.md

-# Resolution: Dark Matter and Dark Energy
+# Dark Matter/Energy: Resolution via Systemic Parameters

 This resolution is designed to meet the requirements of the core indivisible component of the problem.
 I avoided adding other information that will branch off to other questions/systems.